KohakuBlueleaf/HakuTPU/idea.md

 Therefore, we can put the exponent addition in LUT than use DSP for 10bit addition.
 Which means we can do [a, b, c, d] + [q, k, v, m] = [a+q, b+k, c+v, d+m] with only 1 DSP.
 (DSP48 support 48bit addition within one cycle, and 10bit + 10bit = 11bit)

+No much trick... only brute force.

+### Division

+For FP16 division a/b, we decide to use FP12 inverse: inv(a) = 1/a with FP16 FMA unit to achieve it.

+In division, we have `x = 2^e * 1.mmmmmm, 1/x = 2^-e * 1/1.mmmmmm`.
+Since the inverse of 1.mmmmmm is between 0.5-1.0 in decimal, which means it will be 0.1xxxx as result. (if mmmmmm==0, directly return 1 for this part).
+Basically the result of 1/1.mmmmmm is a 6bit to 5bit function and we can direclty hardcoded 5 LUT for this logic.

+Therefore, we know the result will be: `new_e = -e-(m!=0), new_m = 1.xxxxx`, where xxxxx is the LUT result.

+### Log

+For log (specifically, log_e() here), we have `log(x) = e * log(2) + log(1.mmmmmm)`.
+Where e*log(2) and log(1.mmmmmm) are both FP16.

+We know log(1.mmmmmm) is within [1, 2), so we can take it as 6input 10output function, which need 10 LUT6, and e*log(2) is 5input 16output function, since each LUT6 in xilinx7 series is actually 2 LUT5 with mux, we can only use 8LUT6 to achieve 5input 16 output application.

+### EXP

+WIP